 The colorful hill town of Sintra boasts three palaces, an old Moorish Castle, a gothic mansion, and miles of forested hiking paths.
-A trip to Sintra is a chance to view man-made beauty in peaceful, garden settings.
+It easily makes my list of the places you can’t miss when visiting Portugal.
+A day trip to Sintra is a chance to view man-made beauty in peaceful, garden settings.
 While it’s a popular day trip from Lisbon, you really need at least two days to visit all of the palaces and spend a bit of time in the town.
 If you’re limited to one day, my favorites are Pena Palace and Quinta da Regaleira.

 - Two one-way 4 zone tickets: € 2,15 each way, so € 4,30 total